nearbeach/NearBeach/CONTRIBUTING.md

 - Kanban Boards

 Each object shall have it's own folder structure within the respected location, i.e. `/views/projects`.

-## Contributing to NearBeach

-We are always looking for new contributors.
-There are many different ways to contribute to NearBeach, for example;

-- Bug testing
-- Bug fixing
-- Writing Documentation
-- Writing new components or functionality for NearBeach
-- Refactoring Code, i.e. making it more efficient
-- Updating Code, i.e. updating libraries
-- Marketing NearBeach
-- Supplying feedback on NearBeach, i.e. improvements and feature requests

-and many many more.
-Join our [community on discord to see what you can do](https://discord.gg/64uhRztS6n)

 ## Bug Reporting